orchestral/memory/README.md

 $acme = Memory::make('acme.default');
 ```

-> You can also extends `Orchestra\Memory\Abstractable\Handler` which add some boilerplate code on your custom handler.
+> You can also extends `Orchestra\Memory\Handler` which add some boilerplate code on your custom handler.